-It is the intention of the School to charge the full cost of visits which take place wholly or mainly outside school hours, but which are not provided as part of the syllabus for a prescribed public examination and not required in order to fulfill statutory duties relating to the National Curriculum or to religious education.
-The cost could include travel, insurance, admission charges, meals and, if desired, a sum of money to enable some pupils to go on the visit without payment or to cover teachers' travel costs, where a separate contract is issued.
+It is the intention of our Schools to charge the full cost of visits which take place wholly or mainly outside school hours, but which are not provided as part of the syllabus for a prescribed public examination and not required in order to fulfill statutory duties relating to the National Curriculum or to religious education.
+The cost will include all elements of the visit and where appropriate may be subsidised by the school.